bighondas/Star-Wars-Luanti-Mod/DESCRIPTION.md

 * Hoth
 * Naboo
 * Endor
-* Utapau
+* Geonosis
 * Kashyyyk
 * Coruscant
+* Deralia

-Select your destination from an in-game planet menu, launch into space, and seamlessly travel between worlds while staying inside your rocket.
-More planets and content are planned for future updates!
+Select your destination from an in-game planet menu, launch into space, and seamlessly travel between worlds while seeing various creatures.
+More content are planned for future updates!

 May the Force be with you!